MicrosoftDocs/memdocs/sccm/mdt/toolkit-reference.md

 ###  <a name="Wpeutil.exe"></a> Wpeutil.exe
  The Windows PE utility (Wpeutil) is a command-line utility with which various commands can be run in a Windows PE session.
 For example, an administrator can shut down or reboot Windows PE, activate or deactivate a firewall, configure language settings, and initialize a network.
 MDT uses the utility to initialize Windows PE and network connections, and start LTI deployments.

- For more information on Wpeutil.exe, see the section, "Wpeutil Command-Line Options," in the *Windows Preinstallation Environment (Windows PE) User’s Guide*.
+ For more information on Wpeutil.exe, see the section, "Wpeutil Command-Line Options," in the *Windows Preinstallation Environment (Windows PE) User's Guide*.

 |**Value**|**Description**|
 |-|-|